 - As the rear bumper of the car in front passes the marker, count out loud at a somewhat slow speed "a thousand 1, a thousand 2, a thousand 3"...

 - ...and *slow down* if you don't make it to 2 (or 3! ), before your front bumper passes the same marker. *MUCH* more in bad weather (or when tired)!

 - Then, let's keep our eyes on the road, other cars around us, and the signs.
 Let's all avoid distractions or impairments that could easily harm people.

 - We probably all forget sometimes, and we can all try every day to be better, and respectful to others and to the law.

-- Want to make the world better?
-Let's all practice honesty and the Golden Rule!
-Please let's try to make it a habit, and encourage others to do so too!
+- If we want to make the world better, maybe we can all practice at honesty, and the Golden Rule, and encourage others to do the same.

 - (It seems to me that honesty means not only obeying law, but *reading & understanding* contracts, even on the internet, before we sign or click "I agree".)

 - Politics and issues (honesty and the constitution are the most essential!
 And thoughts on things like climate change, and medicare)

 - On being able to trust & work with someone at all (when trust matters) main

 Copyright (c) 2015-2022 Luke A. Call | Home | Feedback (won't put you on a mailing list): email@example.com